tomafro/tomafro.net/_posts/2009-05-06-adam-sandersons-open-gem.markdown

 $ gem open activerecord
 {% endhighlight %}

-This opens the activerecord gem in your favourite editor (taken from either `GEM_OPEN_EDITOR` or `$EDITOR` environment variables).
+This opens the activerecord gem in your favourite editor (taken from either `$GEM_OPEN_EDITOR` or `$EDITOR` environment variables).
 If there are multiple versions of the gem installed, it will show a menu, letting you choose which version you require.

 {% highlight bash %}
 $ gem open activerecord